AandrewBaggioSahayaArokiadoss/Purely-Graph-Based-Sync-Simulation/README.md

 The notebook produces these outputs:

-- `network.svg` — visualization of the directed graph.
+- `network.svg` — visualization of the digraph.
 - `pairwise_distances.png` — plot showing synchronization behavior.
 - `adjacency_matrix.csv` — weighted adjacency matrix used in the simulation.
 - `pairwise_distances.xlsx` — time-series of pairwise distances.